WasmEdge/WasmEdge/examples/capi/wasi-env/README.md

 ## (Optional) Build the example WASM from rust

-The pre-built WASM from rust is provided as "wasi_get_env.wasm".

 For building the WASM from the rust source, the following steps are required:

 * Install the [rust and cargo](https://www.rust-lang.org/tools/install).